 I am not saying that Paul was not very spiritual, but Paul himself admitted that he struggled just as much as you and I do (Romans 7:18-20).
 When Paul went through the struggles, persecutions, and trials of his ministry, I believe many times he found himself at the end of his limitations, which is why he speaks about the gift of limits the way he does.

 When Paul wrote Philippians 4:13, it comes at the end of a section of Scripture that was deeply personal for Paul.
 I am convinced that couched in Philippians chapter 4 are truths that Paul had been repeating and preaching to himself during many times of struggle.
-Verses such as 6 and 7, when Paul states, “be anxious for nothing” come from Paul struggling with his own anxiety.
+Verses such as 6 and 7, when Paul states, “Be anxious for nothing” comes from Paul struggling with his own anxiety.
 In this Paul is reminding himself that his anxiety will melt away, and he will know God’s peace when he prays and makes his requests known to God (Philippians 4:6-7).
 In the same way in verse eight, Paul explains how to keep the negative reel of thoughts that we all can have running in our minds from sending us into depression—especially during seasons of difficulty.

 When Paul under inspiration wrote the above verses he wrote Philippians 4:13 as well, which he did sitting in a jail.
 It is ironic that he is writing to the churches in Philippi.
 It was in Philippi that Paul experienced both persecution and an incredible miracle of deliverance that came with it (Acts 16:16-34).
 However, this time, as he sits in jail Silas is not present, they are not singing hymns, there will be no earthquake shaking to open the cell doors and no dropping off of the shackles.
 There will be no jailer and his family converted, nor a celebration of baptism because of their faith.
-It is in this moment that Paul wrote such a powerful and pivotal verse.
+It is at this moment that Paul wrote such a powerful and pivotal verse.

 When Paul wrote these incredible words, he was not speaking about being successful in everything he tried, and he was not speaking about doing things well.
 He was saying that because of the many times in his ministry that he came to the end of himself, and the many times he experienced God’s mercy, he learned something.
 Every time Paul reached and groped in the dark, he found out that God was “not far” from him but ever so close.
 Paul knew that because of that truth he could even sit in prison without any hope or thought of rescue.
 Paul, based upon everything he knew about this truth of the gift limits, was saying, “because of what I know, I can even do this!”